kiwiFaL/kiwifal.github.io/_posts/2025-05-19-peer-reviews-in-do-178c.md

 ## What Are Peer Reviews in DO-178C?

 DO-178C calls what we call "validation" in the systems engineering space "verification".
-All analysis, reviews and testing is verification, there is no "validation" in DO-178C at least this term is not used, bu the activity is.
+All analysis, reviews, and testing is verification.
+There is no "validation" in DO-178C; at least this term is not used, but the activity is.
 This is a verification process called "peer-review".
-What they are is explicit in the name - a Peer (a software engineer) reviews (checks) if an item (requirement, model, code, test case, test result, etc) or group of items are correct per the required plans and standrds.
-Depending on the DAL this peer must be independent from the software engineer who developed it.
+What they are is explicit in the name - a Peer (a software engineer) reviews (checks) if an item (requirement, model, code, test case, test result, etc.) or group of items are correct per the required plans and standards.
+Depending on the DAL, this peer must be independent from the software engineer who developed it.

-So, to verify HLRs implement all and only the functionality in the system requirements, or LLRs implement functionality in the HLRs, or Code to the LLRs, a peer is reviewing these items.
+To verify HLRs implement all and only the functionality in the system requirements, or LLRs implement functionality in the HLRs, or Code to the LLRs, a peer is reviewing these items.
 This is a software engineer reviewing the item against the higher level items and the applicable plans and standards for the item under review.
 It is not:

 1. A safety review.
 There is no requirement for Safety to be involved.
 2. A systems engineering review.
 There is no requirement for Systems to be involved.